Michael Grubb (Coordinator)

 “I honor the ability to be part of the SUNY Broome Community College environment.
 The opportunities that I have been given working within higher education, the prior education I have received, and the hands-on training has given me the knowledge that I needed, helped me grow as a person, and gave me insight for setting my career goal.
 I have found an environment that enables me to use my strong organizational skills, utilize my educational background, and assist others in reaching their full potential and becoming successful in their endeavors.”

-Kelley has worked as a professional writing tutor and adjunct English professor at BCC for 10 years.
-She teaches ENG 090, 110, 111, 150, 220 and Intro to Literature.
+Kelley has worked as a professional writing tutor and adjunct English professor at BCC for more than 10 years.
+She teaches ENG 110S, 110, 111, 150, 220 and Intro to Literature.

 She also does weird stuff like spinning fire and playing a character at the NY Faerie Festival.